pursuit-curriculum/unit-full-stack-web-development/intro-to-sql-joins/README.md

 How can we create a table that allows for this relationship?
 If we try to add to rooms, we end up with a similar predicament as when we first created our one-to-many relationship, and we would have the same troubles if we tried to tack on the data in some columns to the guests' table.

 You'll make a `join` or `look up` table to solve this.
 This table will have no serial primary key.
 The room id and the guest id will distinguish the rows.
-We can also add some additional info, for example, the dates (we will use simple text for demonstration purposes)
+We can also add some additional info, for example, the dates (we will use simple text for demonstration purposes).

 ```SQL
 CREATE TABLE rooms_guests (room_id INT, guest_id INT, stay_dates TEXT);